Davdu/SLS-Scene-Switcher-Script/README.md

 1. Open OBS Studio
 2. Go to: **Tools → Scripts**
-3. Ensure python is loaded in the Python Settings tab
-      a.
-If python was installed by the installer, it should be in `C:/Program Files/Python311`
-      b.
-Otherwise locate your python installation folder.
+3. Ensure python is loaded in the Python Settings tab.
+If python was installed by the installer, it should be in `C:/Program Files/Python311`, otherwise, locate your python installation folder.
 4. Click the **+** button and select `obs_stream_switcher.py`
 5. Configure the settings: